Introduction

 • details of your taxidermy experience

-• photos of your work
+• photographs of your work

 • list of species you already hold.